Last updated February 2021

 Identify and guard unprotected assets.

-Monitor and protect existing bank accounts.
+Monitor and protect existing financial accounts.

 Freeze your credit report.

-You must place a freeze with each of the big three credit bureaus, Equifax, Experian, and TransUnion.
-Starting in late September, credit freezes will be free, and new regulations require the credit bureaus to put your report on ice within one business day of receiving a request online or over the phone and within three business days of a mail request.
+You must place a freeze with each of the big three credit bureaus—Equifax, Experian, and TransUnion.
+Federal regulations require the credit bureaus to put your report on ice within one business day of receiving a request online or over the phone, and within three business days of a mail request.